roowilliams/roowilliams.com/src/projects/2020-covid-mask.md

 ![EVERYMASK Harness](../images/everymask-face-frames.jpg "EVERYMASK Harness")

 - 1 uses a 3D printed nose piece, files are available on <a href="https://www.thingiverse.com/thing:4266151" target="_blank">Thingiverse</a> to print either a small or large version of these nose pieces.
 They were designed around my wife's and my own nose so there's a good chance the fit wont be perfect unless you can tweak your own 3D files.
 If you have access to a 3D printer go ahead and print this.
 - 2 uses a nose piece formed from a piece of stiff wire.
-Grab yourself a wire clothes hanger, a short nosed pliers and the printable template <a href="https://drive.google.com/file/d/1A2XI8fvE4TTh6kAMSWZiRk6TE4P8aZZH/view?usp=sharing" target="_blank">available here</a>.
+Grab yourself a wire clothes hanger, a pliers and the printable template <a href="https://drive.google.com/file/d/1A2XI8fvE4TTh6kAMSWZiRk6TE4P8aZZH/view?usp=sharing" target="_blank">available here</a>.

 To complete both versions you will also need:
 - A few rubber bands